stungeye/Rosalind-Ruby/Transcribing DNA into RNA/README.md

-## Transcribing DNA into RNA: UNSOLVED - WORK IN PROGRESS
+## Transcribing DNA into RNA: SOLVED

 An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.